Installing and configuring ClamAV on Ubuntu

 sudo apt remove clamav clamav-daemon

-If you installed database files manually, remove them as well:
+If you manually downloaded the databases, remove them as well:

 sudo rm -Rf /var/lib/clamav